Safe Ways to Workout When You're Overweight

 Of course, joining a gym or signing up for a fitness class are options you can consider.
 But if those seem intimidating or a mismatch for you at this stage, there are other choices that you may prefer and that may help you move more easily as you begin your active journey.
 Having support—a coach, friend or family member—around you is a big part of staying motivated and accountable.

-The following workouts are safe and effective ways to ease into exercising when you’re overweight.
+The following workouts are safe and effective ways for beginners to ease into exercising when you’re overweight.
 Start at a comfortable pace for you and celebrate small achievements.
 Even just 10 minutes of exercise a day can raise your metabolism four to five times from its resting rate, boost your mood and contribute to a healthy lifestyle.
 It won’t be long before you begin to see and feel a change in yourself—one that you can build on in the days, months and years ahead.

 You don’t have to go very far or very fast—a 15-minute walk every day is one of the simplest ways to get moving.
 A brisk walk burns about 100 to 150 calories and helps strengthen your leg and gluteal muscles.
 But if you’re having a hard time getting out there, adopting some stick-with-it solutions, like walking with friends, can help get (and keep) you motivated.
 Soon, a quarter of a mile will become a mile, and so on, and you’ll begin to notice physical changes.
 If you’re experiencing joint pain or limitations in your feet or knees—most commonly challenged by walking greater distances—consider doing another activity on opposite days.
 Or try walking on a softer surface, like a rubber track or grass.